kitsunekyo/project-perf/README.md

 # project-perf

-requires node18, no dependencies
+requires node18, no package dependencies

+1. clone with git
-run in bash inside `./client/`
+2. in a terminal go to `./client/`
+3. run `node <path-to-perf-repo>/perf.js`

 todo:

 - use args